Tuesday, March 24, 2020

 She declined water but accepted a sandwich.

-After giving it to her, I went into the kitchen to avoid ripping my own face apart because of the overwhelmingly uncomfortable silence.
-I will never know what she did for those few minutes but my guess is it involved eating the sandwich and staring into the void of the hard-wood floor.
+I gave it to her quickly, then went into the kitchen to avoid ripping my own face apart because of the overwhelmingly uncomfortable silence.
+I will never know what she did for those few minutes, but my guess is it involved eating the sandwich and staring into the void of the hard-wood floor.

-After about four thousand years but maybe twenty minutes of actual time, she left.
+After what seemed like four thousand years but was maybe twenty minutes of actual time, she left.

 Thanks for the thought?
 Nah, there was no thought.
-Maybe visiting made her feel better but it brought nothing to her friend’s grieving (and obviously busy) family.
+Maybe the visit made her feel better but it brought nothing to her friend’s grieving (and obviously busy) family.
 It was easily the least considerate thing I have ever experienced.

 But it was over.
 Whether or not she realized her un-welcome had been exhausted, she was gone and I was mildly relieved.